Introductions

 The idea that most people use similar data sets, but then apply a cascade of models or an ensemble of models behind it is a compelling run.
 If we can start to define schemas for these people and say that if you get your data in a certain format, provide us a data set and we can synthesize it, with these techniques you should get to N percent of fraud identification, or churn.
 This is all pure R&D for us.
 We've started to know this trend and have enough at-bats in the market to make it repeatable over six months or so.
 There are few times when I've seen people's eyebrows go up as much as when we move the needle on those models.

 Coty: Something that is moving this interest in synthesized data is the increased criticality of data to some systems.
 For a long time, everything was defined in code, but now we have systems where the data that you feed it is defining how the system ultimately performs.
-That raises the criticality of having data that represents various distributions, and various forms, and I’m always interested in seeing how we can package some of that knowledge for customers trying to meet these new requirements.
+That raises the criticality of having data that represents various distributions, and various forms, and I’m always interested in seeing how we can package some of that knowledge for customers trying to meet these new requirements for data-driven-testing.

 Don: As an engineer, and someone who's built a few applications, if you're coming at the problem from a data-first perspective, everything changes.
 If I have to define my data sets, define my schema and everything is relatively well understood, what kind of inferences could be made for me as a developer, from a tool such as Katalon?